akrzemi1/papers/notes/contract_definitions.md

 #### *Contract annotation*

 It has a *location* in code: just before the function execution begins, or just after the function execution end successfully.
 It has a *predicate*, such as `p != nullptr`.
-Its "semantics" is: if the execution reaches the contract anntation, and the predicate can be determined (not necessarily by evaluating it) to be `false`, then the program has a *contract violation*.
+Its "semantics" is: if the execution reaches the location of contract anntation, and the predicate can be determined (not necessarily by evaluating it) to be `false`, then the program has a *contract violation*.
 The information about a contract violation in the program can be used in different ways by different tools, including the compiler.